|The shops seen below, which contain

 PANORAMIC WORLDS WAS AT ONE POINT A LITERAL PANORAMIC PROJECT.

-The game now in development has gone through many, many transitions.
+The game now in development has gone through many, many transitions and variants.

 Initially it started off as a small slideshow-style virtual tour called 'Acrylic Areas' in 2008.

 This was one of my weak attempts at drawing inspiration from the creative worldbuilding of other notable developers in the puzzle/graphic adventure genre.

 I loved the idea of making intricate, imaginative and carefully realized gameworlds, with strong visual design.

 Unfortunately, Acrylic Areas and many subsequent projects fell far short of my desired creative goals.

 I also had a similar project in parallel called Miniature Multiverse, which involved panoramic tours of miniature hand-crafted worlds, and there was even a failed Kickstarter for that.
 It is now being actively revitalized in 2017 - watch for a full-realized release of that classic idea on Itch.IO by 2019 (hopefully - I'm trying very hard to hit that target date, and hopefully not only have I learned a lot of cool Unity/Playmaker design techniques in the process but I'll also be able to massively improve Panoramic Worlds in its initial launch as a result, even if Panoramic Worlds is delayed a bit more)!

 Both of these ideas ended up fusing together in some sense, with the original 'Panoramic Worlds'.

 Near the end of 2009, I built a panoramic tour using Pano2VR, a virtual tour creation program.